skypilot-org/skypilot/docs/source/running-jobs/many-jobs.rst

 With Python API
 ~~~~~~~~~~~~~~~

-To have more customized control over the jobs, you can also use SkyPilot Python
-API to launch the jobs.
+To have more customized control over generation of job variants, you can also use SkyPilot Python API to launch the jobs.

 .. code-block:: python